lachezar-dimov93/my-auction-app/README.md

 - **Optimized User Experience:**

-  - **Skeleton Loaders:** The application uses `loading.tsx` and skeleton components to prevent layout shifts (CLS) and improve perceived performance.
   - **Tailwind Animations:** Subtle animations on cards (hover states, transitions) and a custom “breathe” animation for live-status badges, all implemented with Tailwind CSS.

 - **Dynamic Badges:** Item cards feature dynamic badges for status (e.g., "live", "ended") and category, with colors assigned programmatically for visual consistency.